-- On 7 March 2024, the Department of Veterans' Affairs (the Agency) applied to the Information Commissioner under s 54D(3) of the Freedom of Information Act 1982 (Cth) (FOI Act) for an extension of 30 days to 31 March 2024 to process Alan Ashmore's (the Applicant) FOI internal review request of 31 January 2024 (the internal review request). - 2.
-The Applicant's internal review request has been deemed as affirmed as a decision has not been made by the Agency by 1 March 2024. - 3.
+- On 10 May 2024, the Department of Finance (the Department) applied to the Information Commissioner under s 54D(3) of the Freedom of Information Act 1982 (Cth) (FOI Act) for an extension of 24 days to 13 May 2024 to process 'Me" Right to know's (the Applicant) FOI internal review request of 20 March 2024 (the internal review request). - 2.
+The Applicant's internal review request has been deemed as affirmed as a decision was not made by the Department by 19 April 2024. - 3.
 I am a delegate of the Information Commissioner.
 I am authorised to make decisions on applications for further time under s 54D(4) of the FOI Act. - 4.
-On the basis of the information before me, I have decided to decline the Agency's request for further time to deal with the internal review request.
-The Agency is therefore deemed to have affirmed the original FOI decision on 1 March 2024.
-The Agency is encouraged, in the interested of administrative efficiency, to continue to process the request and release documents administratively if the applicant has not yet applied for IC review of the deemed decision.
+On the basis of the information before me, I have decided to decline the Department's request for further time to deal with the internal review request.
+The Department is therefore deemed to have affirmed the original FOI decision on 19 April 2024.
+The Department is encouraged, in the interests of administrative efficiency, to continue to process the request and release documents administratively if the applicant has not yet applied for IC review of the deemed decision.